 I write about food history and culinary travel, lecture on Food Writing at Le Cordon Bleu in Paris, and teach Food and Culture at USAC Verona.
 I have a Ph.D. from University of Massachusetts, a Diploma in Gastronomy from University of Reims, and a Level 2 certificate from WSET (Wine & Spirit Education Trust).
 I am a member of Association of Food Journalists, International Association of Culinary Professionals and The Guild of Food Writers.

 For writing projects, lecture requests or collaboration proposals you can get in touch with me here.

 Food on Foot: A History of Eating on Trails and in the Wild

-Expected in Spring 2017 under Rowman & LittlefieldBuy from
+Published in April 2017 under Rowman & LittlefieldBuy from

 Taste and ageing: Loss of taste or loss of trust?